saraNasser4/MoodApp/README.md

 ## Post the data to the api

 I made a try and catch scope for the client part first havn't dug in the server yet

+## Adding a loading state

+Thought it would be better to add state to manage the loading to make the best user experience